canyon289/canyon289.github.io/dev/content/articles/MinimumStrongNetwork.md

 Up until this point the minimum strongly connected network size is 2.
 In code this is done by connecting the N index node with the N+1 index node.

-After this the we can continue by connecting the N index node with the N + 3 indexed node.
+After this we can continue by connecting the N index node with the N + 3 indexed node.
 We do this because if we connected the N node with the N+2 node at this point we would end up with a strongly connected group of 3.
 Connecting the N indexed node with the N+3 indexed node we can continue placing edges while maintaining a strongly connected group of 2.

-Eventually it becomes the case that adding more edges will created strongly connected groups of three but the above algorithm avoids this case as long as possible.
+Eventually it becomes the case that adding more edges will create strongly connected groups of three but the above algorithm avoids this case as long as possible.